ratwolfzero/hopalong_python/README.md

     else:
         return -1.0

-With this user-defined Signum function, some borderline cases regarding the input parameters a, b and c , which otherwise do not lead to complex patterns, show a different behavior For example a=1, b=2, c=3; a=0, b=1, c=1 but a=0, b=1, c=0  or a=1, b=0, c=1 will still lead to a kind of singularity
+With this user-defined Signum function, some borderline cases regarding the input parameters a, b and c, which otherwise do not lead to complex patterns, show a different behavior For example a=1, b=2, c=3; a=0, b=1, c=1 but a=0, b=1, c=0  or a=1, b=0, c=1 will still lead to a kind of singularity